AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/runtime.md

 1. The worker URL(s) referenced by the AEM as a Cloud Service Processing Profile is also available via:
     + `aio app get-url`.

-If the Asset Compute application version changes the worker URL(s) also change to reflect the new version, and the URL will need to be updated in the Processing Profiles.
+If the Asset Compute project version changes the worker URL(s) also change to reflect the new version, and the URL will need to be updated in the Processing Profiles.

 ## Workspace API provisioning{#workspace-api-provisioning}